gabrielga-dev/stormtrooper-api-expressjs/README.md

 Once the project is running, you can consume its APIs by accessing the [swagger documentation](http://localhost:3000/api-docs/).

-To be able to consume all APIs, use the following credentials for Basic authorization:
+To be able to consume all APIs, use the following credentials to generate the JWT token:
 - **Username:** rebels
 - **Password:** 1138